alipzsh/knowledge-base/passive crawling.md

-you will get some paths, that could have functions behind them, `../certificate/:username/:data`, take note of those, then exclude them to get to other results by removing the noise.  `-certificate`
+you will get some paths, that could have functions behind them, `../certificate/:username/:data`, take note of those, then exclude them to get to other results by removing the noise.  `-certificate` or `-www` to work on a specific sub.

 improve your dorks step by step